-She had read most of our site and done so much research on what’s the best diet to reverse tooth decay.
-She had read our articles “How to find the healthiest diet for YOU” and “How to reverse tooth decay with diet” and still had great questions.
+She had read most of our site and done so much research on diets for reversing tooth decay.
+She had read our articles, “How to find the healthiest diet for YOU” and “How to reverse tooth decay with diet”, and she still had great questions.

-So, in an effort to continue to bring helpful tools to your hands that you can implement immediately into your daily life, we’re creating a new series to discuss this ever needed subject of the role of diet in creating an environment where we can live free from tooth decay and gum disease.
+So, in an effort to share more helpful strategies that you can implement immediately in your daily life, we’re creating a new series to discuss the role of diet in helping us live free from tooth decay and gum disease.

 It’s all about optimizing our genetic expression

-Thanks to the field of epigenetics, we now know that living a healthy, vital life is more about our environment and day to day habits than predetermined by our genetics.
+Thanks to the field of epigenetics, we now know that living a healthy, vital life is more about our environment and day-to-day habits than any predetermination by our genetics.

-In other words, our daily choices and habits turn off/on various genes within our bodies.
+In other words, our daily choices and habits turn off or on various genes within our bodies.
 Eat foods that nourish us, turn on genes that express health and vitality.
 Habituate stress, turn on genes for inflammation, fat storage, and disease.

-While a bit simplistic, really the takeaway is we’re in control.
+While this is a simplified explanation, really the takeaway is that we’re in control.
 We have the ability to make choices that express our genetic potential toward greater and greater levels of health and vitality.
 Pretty sobering, isn’t it?

-So, this series is going to put forth several action items we can integrate into our daily lives immediately to help move the needle in your life to more health and vitality (and better ability to stop tooth decay).
+So, this series is going to put forth several action items we can integrate into our daily lives to help move the needle towards more health and vitality (and better ability to stop tooth decay).
 And the first action is…

 Eat a savory breakfast

-Regardless of what your dietary preferences are and what your opinions are on what’s the healthiest diet for humans, making your first meal of the day not sweet gets you started on a healthier path.
+Regardless of your dietary preferences and your opinions on which diet is the healthiest for humans, making your first meal of the day savory instead of sweet gets you started on a healthier path.

 Kind of like the healthy habit of making your bed in the morning, having a savory breakfast sets your intent for making healthy food choices for the day.

-After all, we all know that once the ‘sugar bugs’ in our bodies get a taste of something sweet, one thing is for sure… They will make it really loud and clear that they want more sugary foods and the battle to resist sweet foods throughout the day will be your norm.
+After all, once the ‘sugar bugs’ in our bodies get a taste of something sweet, one thing is for sure… They will make it really loud and clear that they want more sugary foods, and the battle to resist sweet foods throughout the day will be your norm.

 We’ve written pretty extensively on how sugar undermines our oral (and whole body) health.

-In the article, ‘What causes tooth decay (and how to stop it)’ we explore how sugar helps disrupt our body’s natural mechanism to cleanse our teeth from the inside out.
-Then in the article ‘How teeth decay, the perfect storm between pH, sugar, and microbes’, we dive into how sugar causes problems ‘in the mouth’ too.
+In the article, ‘What causes tooth decay (and how to stop it)’, we explore how sugar helps disrupt our body’s natural mechanism to cleanse our teeth from the inside out.
+And in the article, ‘How teeth decay, the perfect storm between pH, sugar, and microbes’, we dive into how sugar causes problems directly in the mouth, too.

-So, instead of wrestling with your sugar demon all day, start the day with something savory with a healthy balance of protein, carbs and fats.
+So, instead of wrestling with your sugar demon all day, start the day with a savory meal that has a healthy balance of protein, carbs and fats.
 (More on finding the right balance of these macronutrients for you in the next article in this series…)

 Here are just a few of the many benefits of starting with a savory breakfast: